Robyn Hill Hendrix

 hendrix1_installationlayout

 It’s sounding likely that I’ll be doing a window display for Susan Hensel Gallery sometime next year, and some other exhibition ideas/opportunities are in the works.
 I also recently confirmed an exhibition at One Yoga in Uptown, Minneapolis next February and March.
 When I stopped by to check out the wall space Claudia Poser‘s work was there!
 I love her stuff and she and her husband own one of my paintings.
 Yay for good vibes.
-My little seedlings, podlings, bubbles and ladder thingies are ready to get their Namaste on.
-I’m considering titling the show Vrksasana (tree pose).

 New artwork 2012-2013